Team-Goatr/Makerspace-Automation-Suite/README.md

 # Makerspace Automation Suite
 The Makerspace Automation Suite (MAS) is a Wordpress plugin built for the [Decatur Makers](https://www.decaturmakers.org/) by Team Goatr, a team of students from Georgia Tech.
 The Makerspace Automation Suite automates the onboarding process of creating accounts and sending email invitations to new members who register for the makerspace.
 MAS integrates with a G Suite account, using the G Suite directory as a master data store for user information and accounts.
 MAS also integrates with Stripe for online payment processing and subscription management.
 MAS provides a registration process UI, member profile page UI, admin member table UI, and admin member edit UI.

+## Documentation
+The Detailed Design Document containing the initial specifications of this plugin is available under the documentation folder.
+This is available in both pdf and docx versions for editing as the specifications may change in the future.
+Please consult this documentation for information on how this plugin is built.

 ## Release Notes

 ### v0.7 2017-04-24